Installation

 git clone https://github.com/retostauffer/python-colorspace.git

-# Creates a fresh `softvenv` virtual environment and runs soft tests
+# Creating a fresh `hardvenv` virtual environment and running hard tests only

 # Setting up virtual environment with all dependencies for full